Come Fly with Me

 Spinosaurus

-Spinosaurus11 was a massive theropod dinosaur from the Cretaceous Period.
+Spinosaurus11: Go to reference 11 at the end of the page was a massive theropod dinosaur from the Cretaceous Period.
 It had a crocodile-like mouth, giant sail on its back, and may have been semi-aquatic.

 Dinosaur

-icon of an image Spinosaurus aegyptiacus by Gustavo Monroy-Becerril is licensed under CC BY-SA 4.0.
+Spinosaurus aegyptiacus by Gustavo Monroy-Becerril is licensed under CC BY-SA 4.0.

 Vintage illustration of Hesperornis by Heinrich Harder, showing several flightless, penguin-like seabirds with long beaks on a rocky coast, one catching a fish in the ocean